ottnav/ottnav.github.io/faq.md

   - `${offset}` - delta from current time to show start (seconds)
   - `${start-year},${start-mon},${start-day},${start-hour},${start-min},${start-sec}` - show start date/time variables (`v1.6.6.5+`)
   - `${end-year},${end-mon},${end-day},${end-hour},${end-min},${end-sec}` - show end date/time variables (`v1.6.6.5+`)
-  - You can also modify the starting and/or ending time passed by ott navigator by including the following template in the url (`v1.7.1.5+`):
+  - You can also modify the starting and/or ending time passed by ott navigator by including the following template in the url (`v1.7.1.5+`, refer as template vars):
     - {% raw %}{{shift:start:XX}}{% endraw %}, {% raw %}{{shift:end:XX}}{% endraw %} where `XX` can be specified in days (with suffix `d`, like `+1d`, `-2d`, `5d`), hours (with suffix `h`), minutes (with suffix `m`), or seconds (with suffix `s`).
 It will affect all time template variables in this url.
   - Also all time arguments that start/current/end points supports time shift (`v1.7.4.1+`), example: `{start_iso:+1h}` will work like `{start_iso}` but will be `1 hour` later.
 Suffixes supported `s` for seconds, `m` for minutes, `h` for hours and `d` for days.
 - `max-conn="1"` : if your provider allows user opening more connections at the same time (like watching picture-in-picture) set number of connections here